-Degree or exchange students pursuing a full course of study at a post-secondary accredited academic institution in the United States may be eligible to apply for the Exchange Visitor (J-1) Student Program if eligibility requirements are met.
+Degree or exchange students pursuing a full course of study at a post-secondary accredited academic institution in the United States may be eligible to apply for an Exchange Visitor (J-1) visa if eligibility requirements are met.
 The F-1 Student visa is the most common visa type used by degree students in the U.S. and best fits a student's situation.
 Most international students at UCLA have F-1 status.
 The J-1 visa comes with special restrictions; therefore, it is important that you review this site before deciding if J-1 is right for you.

 Navigate this site for assistance on how to qualify for J-1 status, what you must do prior to arriving in the U.S., how to obtain your required legal documents to study at UCLA, and steps you must take to complete the mandatory immigration check-in and visa workshop requirement through the iSTART Orientation Program.

-DCISS only serves students that have been admitted to UCLA.
-DCISS does not handle matters of admissions.
+The Dashew Center only serves students that have been admitted to UCLA.
+We do not handle matters of admissions.
 Admissions inquiries must be directed to the UCLA Undergraduate Admissions Office or Graduate Division.

 To be eligible for J-1 visa status, students must have a ‘substantial’ portion (at least 51%) of their total expected expenses at UCLA covered by a source other than personal or family funds.
 Such funds may be identified as a scholarship, fellowship, or a grant/award from a government or academic institution, organization, or company.